Braz3n/zephyrControl/readme.md

 # Zephyr Control Unit

+This is the control unit for the Zephyr CPU project, a simple 8-bit CPU architecture.

 ## Register Naming Schema
 There are four 16-bit general-purpose registers, which are accessible as 8-bit values on the data bus.
 The are named as followed: